jasjeetsuri/B2C-IEF-Custom-Policies/README.md

 * [Preventing logon for Social or External IdP Accounts when Disabled in AAD B2C](https://github.com/jasjeetsuri/B2C-IEF-Custom-Policies/tree/master/SocialAndLocalAccounts%20-%20Disable%20Social%20Account%20from%20Logon) - For scenarios where you would like to prevent logons via Social or External IdPs when the account has been disabled in Azure AD B2C.

 * [Login with Phone Number](https://github.com/jasjeetsuri/B2C-IEF-Custom-Policies/tree/master/SocialAndLocalAccounts%20-%20Login%20with%20Phone%20Number) - An example set of policies to for passwordless login via Phone Number (SMS or Phone Call).

+* [Google Captcha on Sign In](https://github.com/jasjeetsuri/B2C-IEF-Custom-Policies/tree/master/LocalAccounts%20-%20Captcha%20Integration) - An example set of policies which integrate Google Captcha into the sign in journey.

  ## Troubleshooting
  Find guidance [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-troubleshoot-custom) to help troubleshoot your policies.